Layr-Labs/eigenlayer-contracts/docs/README.md

 | [`succinctlabs/EigenLayerBeaconOracle.sol`](https://github.com/succinctlabs/telepathy-contracts/blob/main/external/integrations/eigenlayer/EigenLayerBeaconOracle.sol) | Singleton | UUPS proxy | [`0x40B1...9f2c`](https://goerli.etherscan.io/address/0x40B10ddD29a2cfF33DBC420AE5bbDa0649049f2c) |

 These contracts work together to enable native ETH restaking:
-* Users deploy `EigenPods` via the `EigenPodManager`, which contain beacon chain state proof logic used to verify a validator's withdrawal credentials, balance, and exit.
+* Users deploy `EigenPods` via the `EigenPodManager`, which contains beacon chain state proof logic used to verify a validator's withdrawal credentials, balance, and exit.
 An `EigenPod's` main role is to serve as the withdrawal address for one or more of a user's validators.
 * The `EigenPodManager` handles `EigenPod` creation and accounting+interactions between users with restaked native ETH and the `DelegationManager`.
 * The `DelayedWithdrawalRouter` imposes a 7-day delay on completing partial beacon chain withdrawals from an `EigenPod`.
 This is primarily to add a stopgap against a hack being able to instantly withdraw funds (note that all withdrawals from EigenLayer -- other than partial withdrawals earned by validators -- are initiated via the `DelegationManager`).
 * The `EigenLayerBeaconOracle` provides beacon chain block roots for use in various proofs.
 The oracle is supplied by Succinct's Telepathy protocol ([docs link](https://docs.telepathy.xyz/)).